Tsubame88/Data-Analyst-in-PowerBI_Inventory/README.md

     In this study case, Almost 70% of total revenue is located in these 18 items out of total of 104 items.
 So we could pay attention to these items.

+## Preliminary
-1 Handanhal and Misra (2014).
+  Its time to put our results together to find the good insights that can be interesting for our futur report 1 Handanhal and Misra (2014).
 ABC Analysis for Inventory Management: Bridging the Gap between Research and Classroom.